JamesKindon/jkindon.github.io/_posts/2023-06-19-citrix-mcs-dedicated-workload-mechanics-part-1.md

 ![Mechanics]({{site.baseurl}}/assets/img/citrix-mcs-dedicated-workload-mechanics-part-1/mechanics.png)

-Citrix Machine Creation Services is often used to provision dedicated, non-persistent virtual desktop workloads.
+Citrix Machine Creation Services is often used to provision dedicated, persistent virtual desktop workloads.
 These machines, once provisioned, typically take on a life of their own and post provisioning, MCS currently plays a minimal role in their existence.

 There are exceptions to this tradition, where certain new features are being made available to persistent machine workloads provisioned by MCS: